 The event starts with a number of regional finals which are open to all, with the leading pairs then competing in the national finals.

 - Portland Pairs - 3 April 2022

 A Mixed Pairs event match-pointed over the entire field.
-This is usually held at various club venues (for 2021 it was instead held as a single two-session match-pointed event on RealBridge, 2022 details TBC)
+This is usually held at various club venues, for 2022 it will instead be held as a single two-session match-pointed event on RealBridge.

 These three events are particularly suited for club players and those inexperienced at congresses.
 The Portland Pairs is a mixed pairs event, and the Masters Pairs is only open to players of rank up to and including Premier Master.
 Both are one-day events usually held at several venues around the country, making them more easily accessible to a geographically wider range of players.